 All the dances are best accompanied by a chant or traditional instruments such as a guitar or ukulele, making it more fun and magical when visiting Maui.

-You can visit during the Whale watching season, which is usually between December and April, with February being their peak season.
+A highlight of visiting Maui is during the Whale watching season, usually between December and April, with February being their peak season.
 It’s not like you won’t see whales during the other seasons, but these majestic creatures are more likely to be spotted during these months because they are migrating from Alaska.